-Employers/providers must be able to demonstrate their selection, recruitment and employment practices are in line with the Equality Act 2010 and there are no overt or covert discriminatory practices in relation to any of the following protected characteristics: age; disability; gender reassignment; marriage and civil partnerships; pregnancy and maternity; race; religion or belief; sex; sexual orientation; and socio-economic disadvantage.
+Employers/providers must be able to demonstrate their selection, recruitment and employment practices are in line with the Equality Act 2010 and there are no overt or covert discriminatory practices in relation to any of the following protected characteristics: age, disability, gender reassignment, marriage and civil partnerships, pregnancy and maternity, race, religion or belief, sex; sexual orientation and socioeconomic disadvantage.

-Creative Skillset is passionate about promoting diversity and is seeking and sharing good practice across the delivery partners in order to highlight positive examples of marketing and communication materials, and other strategies and activities used to break down the barriers to entry and ensure a more diverse talent base.
-Creative Skillset is also marketing and communicating this framework to ensure consistency of message.
+UKFT is passionate about promoting diversity and is seeking and sharing good practice across the delivery partners in order to highlight positive examples of marketing and communication materials, and other strategies and activities used to break down the barriers to entry and ensure a more diverse talent base.
+UKFT is also marketing and communicating this framework to ensure consistency of message.

-Creative Skillset is involved in a number of activities such as:
+UKFT is involved in a number of activities such as:

-- Targeted training initiatives, used as a key tool in getting new talent from under-represented groups into the industry; - Use of National Occupational Standards and Labour Market Intelligence to inform accurate careers information, advice and guidance; - Providing links to training providers working with underrepresented groups; - Providing links to organisations who provide media training, support and information to people with disabilities; - Raising awareness of the under-representation of people with disabilities in the industry's workforce by monitoring employment trends, identifying barriers to training and development, and sharing that information with partners; - Commissioning extensive research to identify areas of sector skills gaps and shortages specifically in Wales, in order to develop an industry led Fashion and Textiles Apprenticeship Pilot.
+- Targeted training initiatives, used as a key tool in getting new talent from underrepresented groups into the industry; - Use of National Occupational Standards and Labour Market Intelligence to inform accurate careers information, advice and guidance; - Providing links to training providers working with underrepresented groups; - Raising awareness of the under-representation of people with disabilities in the industry's workforce by monitoring employment trends, identifying barriers to training and development, and sharing that information with partners; - Supporting and connecting training providers in the regions to deliver apprenticeships.